ailintom/persons-names-MK/Database structure.md

 Funded by the Fritz Thyssen Foundation as part of the project [Umformung und Variabilität im Korpus altägyptischer Personennamen 2055-1550 v.Chr.](https://www.aegyptologie.uni-mainz.de/umformung-und-variabilitaet-1/)
 # Database structure
-The data is stored in a MySQL database.
+Data are stored in a MySQL database.
 For the sake of compatibility with other relational database management systems only the following datatypes are used:
 * `CHAR` (standard SQL data type `NATIONAL CHARACTER`) for short attributes;
 * `VARCHAR(255)` (standard SQL data type `NATIONAL CHARACTER VARYING (255)`) for short text values;
 * `VARCHAR(4000)` (standard SQL data type `NATIONAL CHARACTER VARYING (4000)`) for longer text values (length restricted for compatibility with MS SQL Server);